pgRouting/workshop/docs/source/chapters/introduction.rst

         Steve: presents on Germany 2017
         Vicky: presents on Argentina 2017

+Alphabetical Order:

 * *Daniel Kastl* is founder and CEO of `Georepublic <http://georepublic.info>`_ and works in Germany and Japan.
 He is moderating and promoting the pgRouting community and development since the beginning of the project, and he's an active OSM contributor in Japan.
+OSGeo Charter member.
-* *Vicky Vergara* works at `Georepublic <http://georepublic.info>`_ and works in Mexico.
-She's a core developer of pgRouting project, and one of the main contributors of pgRouting.
+* *Ko Nagase* works at `Georepublic <http://georepublic.info>`_  and works in Japan. tests of pgRouting project on Windows and Mac OSX environment.
+  One of the contributors  of pgRoutingLayers for QGIS.
+OSGeo Charter member.
-* *Stephen Woodbridge* works at iMaptools.com in the greater Boston, MA area.
+* *Stephen Woodbridge* works at `iMaptools <http://iMaptools.com>`_ in the greater Boston, MA area.
   He is a pgrouting PSC member and developer.
 He develops solutions for mapping, geocoding, reverse geocoding, routing and processing of remote sensing imagery.
+OSGeo Charter member.
-* *Ko Nagase* works at Georepublic and works in Japan.
-He is one of tester of pgRouting project, and tested Windows and Mac OSX environment.
+* *Vicky Vergara* works at `Georepublic <http://georepublic.info>`_ and works in Mexico.
+She's the core developer of pgRouting project and GSoC Mentor.
+OSGeo Charter member.

 .. rubric:: License